ZcashFoundation/zebra/book/src/dev/rfcs/0008-release-planning.md

 This approach has two major downsides.
 First, installation takes longer, because Zebra is compiled locally.
 Second, as long as we have a dependency on `zcashconsensus`, we'll have to instruct users to install some platform-specific equivalent of a `build-essential` package.
+And as long as we depend on `zcash_script`, we'll have to instruct users to install `libclang`.
-However, even for crates such as `zcashconsensus` that build native code, the `cargo`-managed build process is far, far more reliable than build processes for C or C++ projects.
+However, even for
+crates such as `zcashconsensus` that build native code, the `cargo`-managed build process is far, far more reliable than build processes for C or C++ projects.
 We would not be asking users to run autotools or `./configure`, just